 Blueprint for a Public Health and Safety Approach to Drug Policy (the subject of a New York Times editorial)

 - Healthcare Not Handcuffs: Putting the Affordable Care Act to Work for Criminal Justice and Drug Law Reform

 One Million Police Hours

-Kenyatta M. Thompson is the lead community organizer with the Katal Center for Equity, Health, and Justice.
+Kenyatta Muzzanni is the director of organizing the Katal Center for Equity, Health, and Justice.
 Her experiences growing up in Brooklyn exposed her to disparities in police surveillance, access to educational opportunities, and overall outcomes for people in her neighborhood.
 These inequities ultimately helped propel her to challenge the justice system.

 Prior to joining Katal, Kenyatta worked as a workforce developer at Roca Inc. in Springfield, Massachusetts.
 In that role she facilitated workforce readiness groups with young people impacted by the justice system.
 In Springfield, she witnessed the same disparities she had seen in Brooklyn, a reality that shaped Kenyatta’s path toward justice.
 Previous internship experiences also pointed her in that direction.
 Before coming to Katal, she interned with the American Foundation for Suicide Prevention on prison suicide prevention strategies, the Connecticut Department of Mental Health and Addiction Services on statewide suicide prevention policy, and with Massachusetts State Senator Eric P. Lesser (D-Longmeadow) on criminal justice reform and constituent cases in his district.